 Batu Caves is one of the touristic destinations for travellers in Kuala Lumpur.
 If you are visiting Kuala Lumpur, this is one of the top attractions on the list.
 It’s the most touristic spots in Malaysia which consist of total 3 main caves featuring Hindu temples and shrines in a limestone hill located in Gombak district, closing a distance of 13 km from Kuala Lumpur which takes around 20 min to reach the place.

 The main attraction of this cave is the gold coloured statue of Hindu God Lord Murugan at the entrance, beside the steps before entering the caves.
-Hindu devotees gather to worship the god here, it’s one of the popular places for Hindu devotees in entire Malaysia to worship and pray the Lord Murugan temple in Batu Caves.
+Hindu devotees gather to worship the god here, it’s one of the popular places for Hindu devotees in entire Malaysia to worship and pray to the Lord Murugan temple in Batu Caves.

 The height of Murugan statue is around 42.7 metres which is one of the big statues of Hindu gods all around the world.
 The first sight when you reach the Batu caves will be the statue of Lord Murugan.
 When you climb up the steps you will enter the main cave known as cathedral cave or temple cave.